Free Rabies Clinics

 You MUST Register Online for the clinic: Registration link will open on Wednesday, June 7th.
 Registration link will close on June 14th or sooner, if appointments are filled before then.

 Rabies Clinics are Free, but donations are accepted.

 See Registration Link Below.

 Free Rabies Clinics By Appointment

-For the convenience of local pet owners, Washington Count Public Health continues to hold free rabies clinics that are routinely held from March through November.
+For the convenience of local pet owners, Washington County Public Health continues to hold free rabies clinics that routinely are held from March through November annually.
 There is no charge for the vaccination, however donations are accepted.
 Rabies Clinics are Drive-Through Clinics.

-Keep the following in mind if you attend a Rabies Clinic:
+Keep the following in mind if you attend the Rabies Clinics:

-- Clinic is By Appointment ONLY and Registration is Required Prior to the clinic.
+- Clinics are By Appointment ONLY and Registration is Required prior to the clinic.
 (Registration dates will be listed on the schedule.)